 The message in this illustration is pure logic which comes from the logos appeal being used.
 "Don't let that shadow touch them."
 This is the first part of a logical argument, also known as the premise.
 The shadow is that of the Nazis expressed through the swastika casting a shadow.
 Any logical person agrees with this and does not want to let the shadow touch them being the children.
 The conclusion is then presented; "Buy WAR BONDS."
-This presents a logical situation to the receiving audience: To protect the children from the Nazi shadow, buy war bonds.
-Displayed here is a simple, sound argument that is hard to reject because it is so concrete and straight to the point.
+This presents a logical situation to the receiving audience: If you want to protect the children from the Nazis, then buy war bonds.
+Displayed here is a simple if-then conditional statement and a sound argument that is hard to reject because it is so concrete and straight to the point.